 In 1976, a longer version of the film was released.
 This restoration (the version I've seen), while marketed as a director's cut, is more accurately a compromise between the studio's version and Welles's intended vision.
 It does restore several key scenes originally removed by the studio, though it also retains the non-Welles sequences that the studio forcibly added.
 Finally, in 1998, most of the non-Welles scenes were removed, and the film was re-edited in accordance with Welles's memo.

-One last point: in Touch Of Evil, Janet Leigh stays as the only guest at an isolated motel, staffed by a single nervous desk-clerk; two years later, in Psycho, Janet Leigh stayed as the only guest at an isolated motel, staffed by a single nervous desk-clerk.
+One last point: in Touch Of Evil, Janet Leigh stays as the only guest at an isolated motel, staffed by a nervous desk-clerk; two years later, in Psycho, Janet Leigh stayed as the only guest at an isolated motel, staffed by a nervous desk-clerk.
 Admittedly, she isn't murdered in Touch Of Evil (in fact, perhaps to appease the censors, it is made unrealistically clear that she is never harmed), though the situation is strikingly similar nonetheless.